-Android headunits, like their cousins the android phone need a processor platform (System On a Chip) to run the apps and this article refers to the MTK 8259 (M8259) SoC.
+Android headunits, like their cousins, the Android phone, need a processor platform (System On Chip) to run the apps, and this article refers to the MTK 8259 (M8259) SoC.

 Yes.
-The MTK8259 can be considered a good choice for an android headunit.
-The MTK8259 is not the fastest processor, but it is a modern processor with 8 ARM cores.
+The MTK8259 can be considered a good choice for an Android headunit.
+The MTK8259 is not the fastest processor but a modern processor with 8 ARM cores.

-No. The MTK8259 has 8 cores.
-This makes it an octacore processor.
+No. The MTK8259 has 8 cores, and this makes it an octa-core processor.

-Apps need processor, RAM, firmware and storage.
-The android headunit builds on this phone platform with a DSP, amplifier, reverse camera and SWC inputs to name a few.
-The MTK8259 is the processing core and the SoC for an android headunit.
+Apps need a processor, RAM, firmware, and storage.
+The android headunit builds on this phone platform with a DSP, amplifier, reverse camera, and SWC inputs.
+The MTK8259 is the processing core and the SoC for an Android headunit.

 More than a Phone

-While the android headunit is more than a phone, its underlying processor is shared with many phone processors and similar architecture.
-High end phone can be cutting edge, android headunits get the chips much later than the phones and then users keep their android headunits longer than they would a phone.
-This mid range processor usage, coupled with long time between upgrades means picking an android headunit that will keep running the apps you want is an important task.
-Buy too slow to start with and you will need to upgrade before you had planned to.
+While the Android headunit is more than a phone, its underlying processor is shared with many phone processors and similar architecture.
+High-end phone can be cutting edge; Android headunits get the chips much later than the phones, and then users keep their Android headunits longer than they would a phone.
+This mid-range processor usage and extended time between upgrades mean picking an Android headunit that will keep running the apps you want is an important task.
+Buy too slow to start with, and you will need to upgrade before you had planned to.

-Aimed at Android 10 and having 8 cores (Octacore) this indicates it is a much more modern and capable processor than many of the 1Gb and 2Gb android headunits with only 4 cores that often struggle with todays apps and are based on Android 8.1.
+Aimed at Android 10 and having 8 cores (Octa-core), it is a much more modern and capable processor than many of the 1Gb and 2Gb Android headunits with only 4 cores that often struggle with today’s apps and are based on Android 8.1.

-The overall advice is that an MTK8259 is a reasonably modern processor but you can’t make a comparison with say the PX5 Octacore.
-This is because each integrator may have clocked the cores at a different speed or the advertiser has copy and pasted an old spec sheet.
-Do your homework and look at exactly what you are buying and don’t just compare one 8259L with another 8259L as they may be configured differently and you could be disappointed.
+The general advice is that an MTK8259 is a reasonably modern processor, but you can’t make a comparison with, say, the PX5 Octacore.
+Each integrator may have clocked the cores at a different speed, or the advertiser has copied and pasted an old spec sheet.
+Do your homework and look at precisely what you are buying, and don’t just compare one 8259L with another 8259L, as they may be configured differently, and you could be disappointed.

-Do see our AC8259 post which more similar to the MTK8259 Octacore chip than the others linked to above.
+See our AC8259 post, which is more similar to the MTK8259 Octacore chip than the others linked above.